Digital Futures (MA, MDes, MFA)

 The graduate program in Digital Futures responds to the increasingly important and sophisticated role of digital technology as a catalyst for change.

 Digital Futures has an international student cohort and faculty.
-The program features collaborative overseas eGlobal courses with world-wide educational and industry partners.
-A global perspective is key to securing our graduates’ futures in the eclectic international creative digital industries, encompassing design, arts, creative services, entertainment, media, and cultural industries.
+A global perspective is key to securing our graduates’ futures in the eclectic international creative digital industries, encompassing design, arts, creative services, entertainment, media and cultural industries.
 The Digital Futures program is offered in partnership with the Canadian Film Centre (CFC) Media Lab.

 The Digital Futures student-centred learning approach applies to both research and practice.
 The curriculum ensures that you gain core digital knowledge and skills as you explore your specific areas of interest through electives, industry internships, residencies and independent study.